Access paths to CDP and its components

 - Accessing CDP CLI using access keys - On the User Management section of the Management Console, you can generate your access keys.
 Use these access keys for CDP CLI and for running jobs.

 - Machine user access - To get programmatic access to CDP and its services, you can

 create and use a machine user.
 The process to set up the machine user for access is as follows:

 - Create a machine user in the User Management section of Management Console.

 - Get access keys in the Management Console for this machine user.

-- SSH key access for environment creators - Admin users who create Environments can access the environments directly using the SSH key access.
+- Admin users who create Environments can access the environments directly using the SSH key access.